jeremyjpark/bearbnb/README.md

 By the end of the first day, the user will be able to log in or sign up.
 They will also be able to make a listing for their place and tag it with attributes, but only through the console.
 In order to move onto phase 2, The user should be able to signup/in, create a listing, edit it, and destroy it.
 All done in rails.
+What does this look like?
+Probably terrible, but at least it's all in Rails.
+I don't see a need to convert to partials, but it all really depends on whether or not I like how it looks.

 [Details][phase-one]

-### Phase 2: JSON API and First Backbone Views (~2 days)
+### Phase 2: JSON API and Backbone Views (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, the existing Rails views will have been ported over to Backbone.
+Conversion of Rails Views to Backbone Views.
+Add models, collections, router file.
+At the end of this phase, the site should look more or less the same on Heroku, but should be running on Backbone.
+No file uploads or maps included yet.
+Home page, user page, listings should be up.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Google Maps integration and search view (~1 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+Integrate the google maps view into the search view.
+Still no search functionality, though it should look good on the screen (sans a working search)

 [Details][phase-three]

+### Phase 4: Filtering for listings (~1 days)
+A filtering route will take care of processing the attributes that I'm looking for in a search query.

+[Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: CSS (~1 days)
-I'll need a `search` route that accepts a query in the params.
-The controller action will run two queries: one to find blogs where the `title` matches the search term, and another to find posts where one of their associated `Tag`s matches the search term.
-In Backbone, I plan to implement a `SearchResults` view that will display matching blogs in one column and matching posts in another.

-[Details][phase-five]
+A filtering route will take care of processing the attributes that I'm looking for in a search query.

+[Details][phase-four]

 ### Bonus Features (TBD)
 - [ ] email notification if a listing matches what you're looking for
 - [ ] facebook app integration for user convenience
 - [ ] groups of people can look together
+- [ ] authentication via devise and omniauth

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md